 Ceremonial Tea Tradition

-Because this ceremonial preparation — known as koicha — creates a thick, rich tea, the smell and taste are amplified — highlighting the quality of the matcha.
+Because this ceremonial preparation — known as koicha — creates a thick, rich tea, the smell and taste are amplified — highlighting the exclusive quality of the matcha.
 To complement the mild sweetness and umami flavor of the koicha, it is typically served with wagashi — small snacks that highlight the flavor of the koicha.

 The Art of Growing Matcha

-Then it’s carefully prepared in the ancient traditional manner, slowly cold-milled into an ultra-fine, jade-green powder on a patented, ceramic stone-tipped mill.
-After that it’s vacuum-packed to protect all of its uniquely nourishing properties.
+Of course, our ceremonial-grade matcha is carefully prepared in the ancient traditional manner, slowly cold-milled into an ultra-fine, jade-green powder on a patented, ceramic stone-tipped mill, then vacuum-packed to protect all of its uniquely nourishing properties.

 The “Greenest” of all Green Teas